NeoDev99/NeoDev99/README.md

 - 👀 I’m interested in learning everything there is to learn about Technology.
 - 👨‍🎓 I completed my Diploma in Information Technology (IT) in 2022
 - 👯 I’m looking to collaborate on any project for the purpose of learning.
-- 🔭 I’m currently working on [My-first-e-commerce-Website](https://github.com/UmbrellaSkiies/My-first-e-commerce-Website)
+- 🔭 I’m currently working on [Image_Gallery](https://github.com/UmbrellaSkiies/Image_Gallery)
 - 🌱 I’m currently learning **MERN (MongoDB, Express.js, React, and Node.js) Stack**
 - 🥅 2023 Goals: Contribute & collaborate on more projects.
-- ⚡ Fun fact: I love to trade forex and take photos / pictures at my spare time.
+- ⚡ Fun fact: I love to trade forex and take photos/pictures in my spare time.
 - 📫 How to reach me **thomasneo946@gmail.com**